LoyaltyNZ/hoodoo/docs/api_specification/README.md

 So an identity map consists of an Object with:

 * Keys that describe same-named keys allowed in the [`X-Assume-Identity-Of`](#http_x_assume_identity_of) header value's key/value pair keys.
-* Values that at the furthest depth of used nesting must be arrays of permitted values in the header value's key/value pair values.
+* Values that at the lowest depth of nesting used must be either arrays of permitted values in the header value's key/value pair values, or the string `"*"` as a permit-all wildcard.
 * Values that alternatively are sub-objects describing a deeper level of nesting.
 In those sub-objects, keys describe the permitted header value's key/value pair values, and the values describe the nested identity map fragment to use if that value is detected.
-* To put it another way, you can see from the above that there's nesting pattern of alternating "permitted key, permitted value(s), permitted key, permitted value(s)..." all the way down to the final deepest part anywhere in the map which must be an array of permitted values.
+* To put it another way, you can see from the above that there's nesting pattern of alternating "permitted key, permitted value(s), permitted key, permitted value(s)..." all the way down to the final deepest part anywhere in the map which must be an array of permitted values or a wildcard.

 Placing a given header value's permitted key at more than one level in the map may provoke undefined behaviour, or at best be very confusing!
 This is not recommended.
 For example: